splaisan/ngs-tools/README.md

 ## **bed2picard-list.sh**

 Some Picard tools, like **CalculateHsMetrics** require list as input.
 The Picard list format is a hybrid format including a sam header and almost-BED data.
-The BED data shoudl be 5-column and teh start coordinate increased by 1 to reflect the 1-closed expecations of Picard.
-A simple bash script **[bed2picard-list.sh](bam-tools/bed2picard-list.sh)**was created to streamline the process of creating a list file from a BED and dict files.
+The BED data shoudl be 5-column and the start coordinate increased by 1 to reflect the 1-closed expecations of Picard.
+A simple bash script **[bed2picard-list.sh](bam-tools/bed2picard-list.sh)**was created to streamline the process of creating a list file from a **bed5** and **dict** files.

 ------------